-Besides the above, there are a few other conditions that can affect how the paint looks when after drying.
+Besides the above, a few other conditions can affect how the paint will look after drying.
+For example:

-Although there isn’t a big difference as you have chosen from a swatch, it’s something to consider if you’re trying to achieve a specific color.
+Although there isn’t a big color difference as you have chosen from a swatch, the above factors are sure to consider if you’re trying to achieve a specific color.

 How to Avoid the Paint Getting Darker or Lighter Than Expected?

-To get an accurate idea of how the paint will look once it’s dry, it’s always best to test a small area first.
+To ensure you have an accurate idea of how the paint will appear when dry, it is recommended to test a small area first.

 A few other tips that can help you avoid the color getting darker or lighter than expected include:

-- Choose the correct paint finish based on the project needs
+- Pick the correct paint finish based on the project’s needs

-- Read the paint can label carefully for the pigments and ingredients
+- Read the label on the paint can for the pigments and ingredients it has

-- Stir your paint thoroughly before you use it, and apply the paint under consistent conditions.
+- Stir your paint thoroughly before using it, and apply it under consistent conditions

 Does old paint change in color?

 Yes, paint can definitely change color over time.
-The type of paint, its quality, and how it’s been stored all play a role in how long the paint or stain will last before it will start to change color.
+The type of paint, its quality, and how it’s been stored all play a role in how long the paint or stain will last before it starts to change color.

 Why do some black paints look blue when wet?